Achieving High Accuracy with PINNs via Energy Natural Gradients: Experiments

 To discretize the energy and the inner product we use trapezoidal integration with $2\cdot10^4$ equi-spaced quadrature points.
 We use a shallow neural network of width of 32 neurons and a hyperbolic tangent as an activation function.

 Once more, we observe that the energy NG updates efficiently lead to a very accurate approximation of the solution, see Figure~\ref{fig:nonlinear} for a visualization of the training process and Table~\ref{table:nonlinear} for the obtained relative $L^2$ errors.
+The computation times for the individual methods are reported in Table~\ref{table:nonlinear_runtimes}.

 In this example, the Hilbert NG descent is similarly efficient.
 Note that the energy inner product and the Hilbert space inner product are very similar in this case.
 Again, Adam and standard gradient descent saturate early with much higher errors than the natural gradient methods.
 We observe that obtaining high accuracy with the Deep Ritz method requires a highly accurate integration, which is why we used a comparatively fine grid and trapezoidal integration.